Table of Contents

 Step #1: Set up Login, Register, and Edit Profile Pages

-Once you install and activate the Profile Builder Pro plugin on your WordPress site, you can use the start wizard to set up a user login page, register page, and edit profile page.
-To launch the wizard, go to Profile Builder from the admin panel and click the Create Form Pages button.
+Once I installed and activated the Profile Builder Pro plugin on my WordPress site, I can use the setup wizard to set up a user login page, register page, and edit profile page.
+To launch the wizard, I went to Profile Builder from the admin panel and clicked the Create Form Pages button.

-Profile Builder will automatically create three pages on your website: Login, Register, and Edit Profile as shown in the screenshot below:
+Profile Builder automatically created three pages on my website: Login, Register, and Edit Profile as shown in the screenshot below:

 Step #2: Build Multiple Registration Forms with Custom Fields